airflow-plugins/pardot_plugin/README.md

 - `pardot_conn_id`: The pardot connection id from Airflow
 - `pardot_obj`: Pardot object to query
-- `results_field`: name of the results array from response, acording to pypardot4 documentation
 - `pardot_args`: *optional* dictionary with any extra arguments accepted by pypardot4,
+- `pardot_time_offset`: *optional* The timezone offset from UTC that the Pardot account is associated with.
+For example, if the Pardot account has timestamps in the Eastern US timezone, this value would be "-5" (i.e. 5 hours before UTC).
+By default, this value is set to Eastern US time.
 - `s3_conn_id`: S3 connection id from Airflow.
 - `s3_bucket`: The output s3 bucket.
 - `s3_key`: The input s3 key.
 - `fields`: *optional* list of fields that you want to get from the object.
 If *None*, then this will get all fields for the object
-- `replication_key_value`: *(optional)*  value of the replication key, if needed.
-The operator will import only results with the id grater than the value of this param.
+- `replication_type`:  *(optional)*  Theh type of incremental queries being issued to Pardot API.
+Possible values for this parameter include `time` and `key`.
+- `replication_field`: *(optional)*  The field for the replication key, only required if `replication_type` is set to `time`.
+This parameter can be one of the following values:
+  - `updated_at`
+  - `created_at`

 - `**kwargs`:  replication key and value, if replication_key parameter is given and extra params for pardot method if needed.